1995–96 Slovak Cup

 The 1995–96 Slovak Cup was the 27th season of Slovakia's annual knock-out cup competition and the third since the independence of Slovakia.
-It was ended on 26 May 1996 with the Final.
+It began on 19 September 1995 with the matches of first round and ended on 26 May 1996 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup Winners' Cup.
 Inter Bratislava were the defending champions.

 First round

+The games were played on 19, 20 and 26 September and on 17 and 18 October 1995.